About the Project

 Anyone can make and share their story using our video-making website.
 No specialized technical knowledge is required.
 The website incorporates our existing digital storytelling training and a video editing program, eliminating the need for outside software.
 Using this free tool only requires a computer or mobile device connected to the internet.

 We also provide free Immigrant Stories Curriculum.
 1) Making Immigrant Stories: Educators can use our guides to help others make their own digital stories in public workshops or classes for high school students, college students, and English language learners.
-2) Learning about Immigration through Immigrant Stories: We have collaborated with the Advocates for Human Rights to create lessons about immigration for grade 8-adult learners.
+2) Teaching Immigration with the Immigrant Stories Project: We have collaborated with the Advocates for Human Rights to create lessons about immigration for grade 8-adult learners.

 The IHRC Archives will preserve these digital stories and ensure that they will be publicly accessible for future generations.
 Our digital stories are also discoverable through the Minnesota Digital Library and the Digital Public Library of America.
 Through these online libraries, the public can explore the Immigrant Stories collection alongside the collections of many libraries, archives, and museums.
 All Immigrant Stories are also shared under a Creative Commons Attribution-NonCommercial 4.0 International License.